Scoldingatom205/E-Commerce-Data-Analysis/Part 1: Excel/README.md

 ## Insights Summary

 **What are the key drivers of revenue growth in 2017?**
-- Home Office segment, Technology category, Central region, First Class shipping, and High Discount Class led revenue growth percentages.
+- Home Office segment, Technology category, Central region, and First Class shipping led revenue growth percentages.

 **Which segments, categories, and regions are the most profitable?**
   - Segment: Consumer (49% of total profit)